Bicubic interpolation: Finding derivatives from function values

 If the derivatives are unknown, they are typically approximated from the function values at points neighbouring the corners of the unit square, e.g. using finite differences.

 To find either of the single derivatives, $f_x$ or $f_y$, using that method, find the slope between the two surrounding points in the appropriate axis.
-For example, to calculate $f_x$ for one of the points, find $f(x,y)$ for the points to the left and right of the target point and calculate their slope, and similarly for $f_y$.
+For example, to calculate $f_x$ for one of the points, find $f(x,y)$ for the points to the left and right of the target point and calculate the slope of the straight line between them, and similarly for $f_y$.

 To find the cross derivative $f_{xy}$, take the derivative in both axes, one at a time.
 For example, one can first use the $f_x$ procedure to find the $x$ derivatives of the points above and below the target point, then use the $f_y$ procedure on those values (rather than, as usual, the values of $f$ for those points) to obtain the value of $f_{xy}(x,y)$ for the target point.
 (Or one can do it in the opposite direction, first calculating $f_y$ and then $f_x$ from those.
 The two give equivalent results.)

 At the edges of the dataset, when one is missing some of the surrounding points, the missing points can be approximated by a number of methods.
 A simple and common method is to assume that the slope from the existing point to the target point continues without further change, and using this to calculate a hypothetical value for the missing point.